 Chicken, turkey breast, and lean beef are all delicious additions to your diet and great sources of protein for hair growth.
 They also provide iron and vitamin B and are low in fat and calorie content.

 Fatty fish like salmon tend to be rich in protein as well as omega-3 fatty acids, which have been linked to increased hair volume.
+If you’re living in an area where salmon is expensive or tough to come across, consider taking up an omega-3 supplement to get those hair benefits anyway.

 What Are Some Other Ways to Provide Protein for Hair Growth?